-3.3.5 Sealed and Containerized Loads
+3.3.5 - Sealed and Containerized Loads

 Containerized loads generally are used when freight is carried part way by rail or ship.
 Delivery by truck occurs at the beginning and/or end of the journey.
-Some containers have their own tie-down devices or locks that attach directly to a special frame.
-Others have to be loaded onto flatbed trailers and must be properly secured just like any other cargo.
+Some containers have their own tiedown devices or locks that attach directly to a special frame.
+Others have to be loaded onto flatbed trailers.
+They must be properly secured just like any other cargo.

-You cannot inspect sealed loads, but you can and should check that you don't exceed gross weight and axle weight limits, because you are still responsible for an over loaded vehicle.
+You cannot inspect sealed loads, but you should check that you don't exceed gross weight and axle weight limits.